movementkitchen/website/src/blog/my-story/index.md

 I thought I was losing my mind.
 I had brain fog, irritability and symptoms of a constant bladder infection.
 Thank goodness for the body identical HRT!
 This experience has made me further evolve my approach to exercise to meet the needs of one more transition in a women’s life.

-My academic, professional and lived experience of the gap in addressing women’s health came together and I realised that I wanted to be a part of the change.
-Instead of staying in academia and pursuing a PhD, I wanted to use my knowledge to support women through pregnancy, postnatal rehabilitation and the menopausal transition.
+My academic, professional and lived experience of the gap in addressing women’s health came together and I realised that I wanted to be a part of the change - using my knowledge to support women through pregnancy, postnatal rehabilitation and the menopausal transition.
 I am passionate about improving the quality of life of both women athletes and ordinary mums.